abhibhargav29/SentimentAnalysis/README.md

 The data is already partitioned into train, test and cv.
 It is present as text file.

 <ins>Referred from:</ins>
 WASSA-2017 Shared Task on Emotion Intensity.
 Saif M. Mohammad and Felipe Bravo-Marquez.
-In Proceedings of the EMNLP 2017 Workshop on Computational Approaches to
-Subjectivity, Sentiment, and Social Media (WASSA), September 2017, Copenhagen, Denmark, BibTex.<br>
+In Proceedings of the EMNLP 2017 Workshop on Computational Approaches to Subjectivity, Sentiment, and Social Media (WASSA), September 2017, Copenhagen, Denmark, BibTex.<br>
 Link:http://saifmohammad.com/WebPages/EmotionIntensity-SharedTask.html

+## Runnning and Using Final APP
+To actually run the application, you will need all the files in GUI folder and the libraries mentioned in the requirements section, then you can run the GUIWindow.py file in any python interpreter and you will be able to use the application.